SMARTSconsortium/nightreport/README.md

 Suggested Improvements
 ====================
+add a feature so that the index.html page updates itself after the night report program is executed, so that new pages are linked automatically

 this program looks at all the 1.3m observation logs it can find for whatever month it is reducing so it can tally up the ammount of time used by program. andicam has problems where it doesnt write out header info for targets sometimes. this will cause the entire program to crash